2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Bonus Tip: Leverage advanced SEM tools like Google Search Console and Analytics to gain deeper insights into your campaign performance and identify areas for improvement.

-By focusing on these critical metrics and KPIs, you can develop effective SEM campaigns that drive valuable traffic, generate leads, and ultimately achieve your business goals.
+Focusing on these critical metrics and KPIs can help you develop effective SEM campaigns that drive valuable traffic, generate leads, and ultimately achieve your business goals.

 Better Search Ranking